• Skip to primary navigation

 Soup

-This main component of this dish is the soup.
+The main component of this dish is soup.
 It is easy and takes less than 20 minutes to make.
 Here is what you will need:

-• Shallots, garlic, ginger - While these ingredients are already used in the red curry paste, I believe frying fresh aromatics bring more flavor to the soup.
+• Shallots, garlic, ginger – While these ingredients are already used in the red curry paste, I believe frying fresh aromatics brings more flavor to the soup.

 • Red curry paste - This spicy paste brings most of the flavor.
 It's made of lemongrass, red chili pepper, galangal, kaffir lime peel, and spices.
 I recommend checking the ingredients as not all red curry pastes are vegan.
 Thai Kitchen Red Curry Paste and Aroy-D are both vegan options.